 High Pressure Liquid Chromatography Separation, detection and quantification of components in a solution

 Water (surface water – fresh or saline, precipitation, porewater and groundwater), soil, sediment, plant and animal tissues can be analyzed for a number of components including various forms of nitrogen, phosphorus, organic carbon, fluoride, chloride, and chlorophyll a.

 Students are taught research methodology, laboratory safety, and the use and care of the equipment needed for their research.
-Students are required to take ECU's Environmental Health and Safety online Chemical Hygiene/Lab Safety Training and provide the CEL manager with a copy of the EH&S results e-mail.
-In addition to the online training, the CEL manager will review the CEL specific lab safety requirements and responsibilities with CEL users and a signed Student Laboratory Safety and Responsibility Agreement is required from each student and the manager.
+Students are required to take ECU's Environmental Health and Safety online Chemical Hygiene/Lab Safety Training and provide the ERL manager with a copy of the EH&S results e-mail.
+In addition to the online training, the ERL manager will review the ERL specific lab safety requirements and responsibilities with ERL users and a signed Student Laboratory Safety and Responsibility Agreement is required from each student and the manager.

 Sample analysis costs are based on consumables use, a nominal maintenance fee and tech labor.
 Rates varied if student labor is provided, for example.
 Prices are subject to change yearly as consumable costs change.
+Please contact lab manager for pricing.
 A Sample Analysis Request Form must be filled out by the PI allowing for sufficient time to schedule the analyses.

 Lab Manager: Suelen TullioEmail: email@example.com